Pregame report: Pelicans at Nuggets

 By: Jim Eichenhofer, Pelicans.com, @Jim_Eichenhofer

-Updates from the Pepsi Center prior to Sunday’s Western Conference game between New Orleans and Denver:
+News and updates from the Pepsi Center prior to Wednesday’s Western Conference game New Orleans and Denver: